ueokande/vim-vixen/QA.md

 - [ ] Select link and open it in new tab in `<iframe>`/`<frame`> on following by <kbd>F</kbd>
 - [ ] Select link and open it in `<area>` tags, for <kbd>f</kbd> and <kbd>F</kbd>
 - [ ] Open new tab in background by `"background": true`
-- [ ] Configure custom hint character by `:set hintchars=012345678`
-- [ ] Configure custom hint character by settings `"hintchars": "012345678"` in add-on preferences
-- [ ] Opened tabs is in child on Tree Style Tab

 ### Consoles